MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 ### Purging entities in the local database

 Under normal operation, purging entities is not required.
-The local database tables will remove deleted entities and maintain metadata through the synchronization process.
+The synchronization process removes deleted entities and maintains the required metadata for local database tables.
 However, there are times when purging entities within the database is helpful.
-One such scenario is that you are deleting a large number of entities and it is more efficient to wipe data from the table then re-synchronize.
+One such scenario is when you need to delete a large number of entities and it's more efficient to wipe data from the table locally.

 To purge records from a table, use `table.PurgeItemsAsync()`: